Coronavirus and Your Immigration Status

 - workers: seasonal agricultural workers, fish/seafood workers, caregivers and all other temporary foreign workers

-- students: international students who held a valid study permit, or had been approved for a study permit, when the travel restrictions took effect on or before March 18th, 2020
+- students: international students who held a valid study permit, or had been approved for a study permit, when the travel restrictions took effect on or before March 18th, 2020, if their DLI has an approved COVID-19 readiness plan

 - permanent residence applicants: permanent resident applicants who had been approved for permanent residence before the travel restrictions were announced on or before March 18th, 2020